An optimal control perspective on diffusion-based generative modeling: Appendix

 \end{lemma} \begin{proof} Let $\P_{Y^{x}}$ be the path space measure of the process $Y$ with initial condition $Y_0=x\in\R^d$, let $\P_{Y_0}$ be the marginal at time $t=0$, and similarly define the corresponding quantities for the processes $X$ and $Z$.
 Since our assumptions guarantee that $\P_{X^x}=\P_{Z^x}$ and $\P_{Z_0}=\P_{Y_0}$, the disintegration theorem, see, e.g.,~\cite{leonard2014some}, shows that

 which implies the claim. \end{proof} Using the previous two results, we can now provide a path space perspective on the optimal control problem in~\Cref{thm:opt_control}.
-Note that~\Cref{prop: optimal path space measure} follows directly from this result. \begin{proposition}[Optimal path space measure] We define the work functional $\mathcal{W}\colon C([0,T],\R^d) \to \R$ for all suitable stochastic processes $Y$ by
+Note that~\Cref{prop: optimal path space measure} follows directly from this result.
+For further connections between optimal control and path space measures, we refer to \cite{hartmann2017variational, thijssen2015path}. \begin{proposition}[Optimal path space measure] We define the work functional $\mathcal{W}\colon C([0,T],\R^d) \to \R$ for all suitable stochastic processes $Y$ by

 where $\mathcal{R}^0_\mu(Y^0)$ is as in~\eqref{eq:running} with $u=0$.
 Further, let the path space measure $\mathbbm{Q}$ be defined via the Radon-Nikodym derivative

 Then it holds that $\mathbbm{Q}=\P_{Y^{u^*}}$, where $u^*\coloneqq \sigma^\top \nabla \log \cev{p}_X$ as in~\Cref{cor:elbo}, and for every $u \in \mathcal{U}$ we have that